of every Website you visit.

 Eating & Sleeping Patterns.

 Pay attention to when and how you eat and sleep.
-Skipping meals or fasting is a major cause of headaches—especially if you go without food for 5 waking hours, or 13 nighttime hours.
+Skipping meals or fasting can be a major cause of headaches.
 Your sleep patterns—including naps during the day—are also important.
 Getting too much sleep or too little sleep can trigger a headache.

 Some prescription medications you take may have the potential to trigger a headache.
 If you notice a pattern of headaches related to when you take your medicine, talk to your doctor about switching medicines.